 The iOS 14 update is here to stay, and we’re only going to continue moving in the direction of protecting users’ privacy.
 Here are three tips to best prepare and adjust your digital advertising strategy.

-- Verify that you’re the sole owner of your domain in Facebook Ads Manager so you can prioritize standard events—remember, only one person can verify and alter events.
+- Verify that you’re the sole owner of your domain in Facebook Ads Manager.
+This will allow you to prioritize standard events—remember, only one person can verify and alter events.
 You can do this by adding a DNS TXT entry to your DNS record to confirm that you’re the owner of a particular domain, uploading a Facebook-provided HTML file to your web directory, or adding a meta tag to the <head> section of your domain homepage.

 - Rank the eight standard events you want to use to track conversions in Facebook Ads Manager.
 Just like domain verification, this needs to be done by the pixel owner, not the partner.

-- Calculate the impact that the attribution window change will have on your business before Facebook removes the 28-day click, 1-day view attribution window default.
+- Calculate the impact that the attribution window change will have on your business.
+And make sure you do this before Facebook removes the 28-day click, 1-day view attribution window default.
 Since the reporting will change to a 7-day click attribution window default, you’ll need to keep an account of the sales that occur from days 8 to 28 to best estimate activity during this timeframe in the future.